vishnukumarbp/algorithmsjs/README.md

 # algorithms in js
 Learning algorithms and examples in js

-## Topics learned under Algorithms
+#### Topics learned under Algorithms

-### Big O notation:
+##### Big O notation:
+*Talk formally about how the runtime of an algorithm grows as the input grows*

 **Time complexity:** Time taken to run/execute the algorithm/program with input to the function as "n"

-**Space complexity:** Amount of memory/space taken by the program while execution with respect to the input length "n"
+**Space complexity:** Amount of memory/space taken by the program while execution with respect to the input length "n".
+In most cases, when we say space complexity we talk about auxiliary space.
 Auxiliary space is the temporary or extra space used by the algorithm while it is being executed.
 Space complexity of an algorithm is commonly expressed using Big O (O(n))(O(n)) notation.**

 ##### Most commonly used notations are*
 * Linear O(n)
 * Quadratic O(n^2)